Duke vs. Virginia odds, prediction: 2026 ACC Tournament championship picks from proven model

 The Duke Blue Devils look to finish off their case for the No. 1 overall seed in the NCAA Tournament as they take on the Virginia Cavaliers in the 2026 ACC Tournament championship game.
 Duke is the top seed in the ACC bracket, while Virginia is the No. 2.
 These teams met one other time this season as Duke dominated on its home court in a 77-51 victory on Jan.
 28, easily covering as a 10-point favorite in that game.
 Duke, however, will be without Caleb Foster (foot) and Patrick Ngongba II (foot) -- two of the team's top-four leading scorers -- in this matchup.

 Tipoff from Spectrum Center in Charlotte, N.C., is set for 8:30 p.m.
 ET.
-Duke is an 8.5-point favorite in the latest Virginia vs. Duke odds, while the over/under for total points scored is 137.5.
+Duke is a 7.5-point favorite in the latest Virginia vs. Duke odds, while the over/under for total points scored is 140.5.
 Before making any Duke vs. Virginia picks, check out the men's college basketball predictions and betting advice from the SportsLine Projection Model.

 New users can bet on Duke vs. Virginia with the latest DraftKings promo code, which offers $200 in bonus bets instantly after any $5+ bet: